tijko/Parrot/README.md

 ####description

-On install Parrot runs as a systemd unit daemon and made available as a dbus service.
-Parrot's dbus service offers signals and methods that will aid in backing up files or signalling on events.
+Parrot runs as a systemd user service and also a dbus service.
+Parrot's dbus service capabilities offer signals and methods that allow you to remotely set up watches to back up files and/or signal on events.

 ![ScreenShot](/screenshots/parrot_dfeet.img)